 Jeff Wigand, a former research biologist for Brown & Williamson, a tobacco company, knows something that he’s afraid to share.
-At the same time “60 Minutes” producer Lowell Bergman suspects this.
+At the same time, “60 Minutes” producer Lowell Bergman suspects this.
 On the lookout for a big story, he keeps trying to get Jeff to open up although he may face everything from jail to murder for speaking out.
-This is the time where all hell breaks loose, lawyers get involved and soon enough, big ugly head of tobacco industry starts its efforts to suppress all of this…
+This is the time when all hell breaks loose, lawyers get involved, and soon enough, the big ugly head of the tobacco industry starts its efforts to suppress all of this…

 Director: Michael Mann